antonta's space

 }

-The engine handles standard buy/sell workflows cleanly.
+The engine handles standard buy and sell workflows cleanly.
 Two real-world scenarios require special attention: broker transfers and stock splits.

 Edge cases